 The social media giant’s device will also pack health and fitness features.
 Exactly what kind, it is not clear yet.
 We would be surprised if it introduces anything new in this area but you never know.

 Facebook has a health technology patent that was registered recently.
 It is about incorporating EMG (Electromyography) sensors into wearables.
 For those not in the know, EMG is a process for detecting and processing the electrical signals generated by muscle activity.
-However, the patent is more about using the tech to control content displayed on electronic displays.
+However, the patent is more about using the tech to control content displayed on electronic displays than health.

 The company has also acquired the neural interface startup CTRL-Labs back in 2019.